thedocruby/about-me/README.md

 ## Doc's Programming experience
 // TODO: Add backstory

-Below is a list of programming languages, systems, software applications, Hardware systems, and APIs that I have experience with, organized by my level of experience
+Below is a list of programming languages, operating systems, software applications, Hardware systems, and software APIs that I have experience with, organized by my level of experience

 ### Master